 Another fabulous catcalling experience one London afternoon was from a polite gentleman who asked what time I would like to be in his bed that evening.
 My refusal to answer his question irritated him and resulted in him yelling out “Well fuck off then, you’re not that fine anyway”.
 Whoever said chivalry was dead?

 Follow Rosie on Instagram at TheBeachBell

 Talking about chivalry, Sarah from The Winged Fork encountered something akin to it in Kenya and Israel.

 Okay, not so weird.
-Maybe he just wanted a beautiful wife.
+Maybe it was one of those memorable and funny stories about traveling, because he just wanted a beautiful wife.
 Lien from Get Lost Abroad tells of a similar experience in Tanzania.

 Tanzanian Marriage Proposal

 An African guy approached me in Tanzania in the market and said I was beautiful (so far nothing special).
 He kept following me and he said he was really sure he wanted to marry me.
 I asked him to leave me alone and he said “Okay, I will sell my farm and go to the bank to request a loan so that I have enough money to maintain our future family”.
 Euhm okay, nice to meet you too 😉

 Follow Lien on Facebook at Get Lost Abroad